gvwilson/thirdbit/_posts/2011/2011-10-24-demand-fair-play-for-fauja-singh.md

 year: 2011
 ---
 I just sent the following to <a href="mailto:adjudication@guinnessworldrecords.com">adjudication@guinnessworldrecords.com</a>; please add your voice.
-Damn birthers are everywhere these days...
+Damn birthers are everywhere these days…

 <hr />